Write an Abstract Page in APA Format Using Microsoft Word

 Line Spacing Settings for the Abstract Label in APA FormatFigure 2.
 Line Spacing for Abstract Label in APA Format

-1. Select the arrow (bottom right-hand corner) of the Paragraph group.
+1. Select the arrow located at the bottom right-hand corner of the Paragraph group.

-APA style does not say anything about a Table of Contents.
+Note that APA style does not specifically require a Table of Contents.

-However, if you want one (maybe your instructor insists on one), and you want the abstract heading to appear in the Table of Contents, then you need to set the outline level to 1.
+However, if your instructor insists and you want the abstract heading to appear in the table of contents, then you should set the outline level to 1.

-3. Ensure the Before and After Spacing is set to zero.
+3. Make sure the Before and After Spacing are set to zero.

 4. Set the Line spacing to Double.

-This will ensure a blank line exists between the label and the first line of the following paragraph.
+This will leave a blank line between the heading and the first line of the following paragraph.

 Abstract Paragraph